nathanlesage/academics-on-mastodon/README.md

 ## Servers/Communities

 If you are in academia and do not know where to register your account in the fediverse, you may find some space on one of the following instances.
+For a comprehensive guide to migrating servers [click here](https://guide.cutie.city/the-fediverse/migrating-servers/).

 > If you would rather like to register on a university server but yours does not offer one, you could attempt to lobby for one by passing on [this call to action](https://netzpolitik.org/2023/a-call-to-action-universities-of-the-world-into-the-fediverse/).